Trina’s Low-Sugar Fresh Cranberry Salsa with Cilantro, Lime, and Jalapeno (Video)

 - 1 T olive oil

 - Chop the green onions and cilantro.

 - Then WEAR RUBBER GLOVES for chopping the jalapenos, being careful not to touch your face or eyes or let the juice squirt up.
 (I don’t put jalapeno seeds into the disposal either, because the fumes when they are grinding can irritate your eyes.
-If you’re worried about handling the jalapenos, I’ve had good luck making this with Green Tabasco Sauce.)
+If you’re worried about handling the jalapenos, I’ve had good luck making this with Green Tabasco Sauce (affiliate link).)